axonivy/docker-samples/README.md

 # docker-samples

-This repository shows you different docker-compose setups with ivy.
+This repository shows you different [docker-compose](https://docs.docker.com/compose/) setups with ivy.

+All samples are based on the official [Axon.ivy Engine Docker Image](https://hub.docker.com/r/axonivydev/axonivy-engine/).

 ## Licence